truenas/documentation/content/SCALETutorials/SystemSettings/Advanced/ManageCronJobsSCALE.md

 ![AdvancedSettingsCronJobWidget](/images/SCALE/23.10/AdvancedSettingsCronJobWidget.png "SCALE Advanced Settings Cron Job Widget")

 Click **Add** to open the **Add Cron Job** configuration screen and create a new cron job.
-If you want to modify an existing Cron Job, click anywhere on the item to open the **Edit Cron Jobs** configuration screen populated with the settings for that cron job.
+If you want to modify an existing cron job, click anywhere on the item to open the **Edit Cron Jobs** configuration screen populated with the settings for that cron job.
 The **Add Cron Job** and **Edit Cron Job** configuration screens display the same settings.

 ![AddCronJobsScreen](/images/SCALE/23.10/AddCronJobScreen.png "SCALE Add Cron Job Screen")